lucasrangelt/AdvancedProjectB---Scraping/ReadMe.md

 - I used **Python** to write files from Scrapy, Airflow and many others.
 - I used **Scrapy** to collect data from multiple sites.
 - I used **SQL** to write queries for my databases.
-- I used **Data Build Tool (dbt)** to model and manipulate data in a Medallion Architecture and create a Star Schema.
+- I used **Data Build Tool (dbt)** to model and manipulate data with idempotency in a Medallion Architecture and create a Star Schema.
 - I used **Great Expectations** in order to ensure the quality of the data to be inserted on the final tables.
 - I used **Airflow** to orchestrate and execute multiple interdependent tasks on fixed hour, seeking to know when and how any of them could come to fail.
 - I used **GitHub** to host my project for everyone's visibility and accessibility.
 - I used **GitHub Actions** in order to ensure that my code will run with no typos and/or integration errors, therefore bringing CI/CD (Continuous Integration and Continuous Deployment) to the project.
 - I used **.env**, **GitHub Secrets** and **AWS Secrets Manager** in order to ensure credentials security.
-- I used **AWS** and its tools of **RDS, ECS/Fargate, ECR, IAM**, among others in order to deploy and keep my database on the cloud, guaranteeing that the project could work remotely.
+- I used **AWS** and its tools of **RDS, ECS/Fargate, ECR, IAM**, among others in order to deploy and keep my database on the cloud, guaranteeing that the project could work remotely (Hybrid Architecture).
 - I used **Google Gemini** as an auxiliary tool for debugging and code optimization.
 I also used it in order to understand the many different uses and applications of the chosen tools.

 # Log and Development Process